Jonathan2251/lbd/source/funccall.rst

 :num:`Figure #funccall-f-outgoing-arg-lowercal`
 for ch9_outgoing.cpp with cpu032I.
-The corresponding code of DAGs Store and TargetGlobalAddress are listed in the figure, user can match the other DAGs to function LowerCall() easy.
+The corresponding code of DAGs Store and TargetGlobalAddress are listed in the figure, user can match the other DAGs to function LowerCall() easily.
 Through Graphivz tool with llc option -view-dag-combine1-dags, you can design a small input C or llvm IR source code and check the DAGs to understand the code in LowerCall() and LowerFormalArguments().
-In later section of this chapter, there are variable arguments and dynamic stack allocation support.
-You can design the input example with this features and check the DAGs with these two function again to make sure you know the code in these two function.
-About Graphivz, please reference section "Display llvm IR nodes with Graphviz" of chapter 4, Arithmetic and logic instructions.
+At the sub-sections "variable arguments" and "dynamic stack allocation support" in the later section of this chapter, you can design the input example with this features and check the DAGs with these two functions again to make sure you know the code in these two function.
+About Graphivz, please refer to section "Display llvm IR nodes with Graphviz" of chapter 4, Arithmetic and logic instructions.
-The DAGs diagram can be got by llc option as follows,
+The DAGs diagram can be gotten by llc option as follows,

 .. rubric:: lbdex/input/ch9_outgoing.cpp
 .. literalinclude:: ../lbdex/input/ch9_outgoing.cpp